dukeraphaelng/FlattenTheCurve/README.md

 Submission Links: The link to the submissions will be posted in this channel at 1pm AEST on Saturday 11th of April.
 Most Importantly:  Make sure you have fun.
 Because 'If you can’t have fun, there’s no sense in doing it' - Paul Walker.
 LET THE GAMES BEGIN :boom::rocket:

+## IDEAS

+3d printer website outsourcing

+Allow people to access 3d printers to print medical supplies

+VR interactice for physical fields and jobs

+Chatting app for family/friends to combat social isolation
+- remind users to contact someone after set amount of time
+- notify others if you need help or want to talk